bloomingful/Random-Joke-Generator/README.md

 # Random Joke Generator
 https://jokenator.vercel.app/

-This project was created using React.
+This skeletal project was created using React.
+Styling to follow.